What is iowait and how does it affect Linux performance?

 What is I/O wait?
 How does I/O wait affect Linux server performance?
 How can we monitor and reduce I/O wait related issues?
 Continue reading for the answers to these questions.

-I/O wait applies to Unix and all Unix-based systems, including macOS, FreeBSD, Solaris, and Linux.
+I/O wait (iowait) applies to Unix and all Unix-based systems, including macOS, FreeBSD, Solaris, and Linux.

 “iowait shows the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.” – iostat man page.

-If the CPU is idle, the kernel will ascertain any pending I/O requests (i.e., SSD or NFS) originating from the CPU.
+If the CPU is idle, the kernel will ascertain any pending I/O requests (i.e., NVMe or NAS) originating from the CPU.
 If there are, then the ‘iowait’ counter is incremented.
 If nothing is pending, then the ‘idle’ counter is incremented.

-For example, server storage (SSD, NVMe, NFS, etc.) is almost always slower than CPU performance.
+For example, server storage is almost always slower than CPU performance.
 Because of this, I/O wait may be misleading, especially when it comes to random read/write workloads.
-This is because iowait only measures CPU performance, not storage I/O.
+Iowait only measures CPU performance, not storage I/O.

 Although iowait indicates that the CPU can handle more workload, depending on your server’s workload and how load performs computations or makes use of storage I/O, it isn’t always possible to solve I/O wait.
-Or not feasible to achieve a near-zero value.
+Nor is it always feasible to achieve a zero value.

 Monitoring and reducing I/O wait related issues